social-streets/the-slice/site-template/src/data/articles/empress-sunday-roast-review.md

   - "features"
 featuredImage: "/images/Empress-Sunday-roast-takeawy-containers.jpg"
 author: "nicola-king"
-excerpt: "The beef was tender, complimented well by the peppery horseradish sauce.
+description: "The beef was tender, complimented well by the peppery horseradish sauce.
 The crackling on the pork belly was the perfect mixture of salty and crispy, and very moreish."
 ---

 _London Food and Travel Blogger Nicola King reviews the Sunday Roast pick up offering at The Empress on Lauriston Road._